libremfg/rhize-docs/content/reference/core-configuration.md

     identifier:
 ---

- Core acts as a bespoke edge agent, overseeing data sources such as OPC-UA servers, and managing the publication and subscription of topics within the NATS messaging system.
+ The Core service oversees data sources such as OPC-UA servers and manages the publication and subscription of topics within the NATS messaging system.

 ## logging